Pathology Consultative Services

 Pathology plays a vital role in patient care through disease diagnosis and management.

-Pathologists, community-based clinicians, and institutions rely on Cleveland Clinic Laboratories to deliver comprehensive, personalized pathology services which are supported by integrated molecular and clinical laboratory testing.
+Pathologists, community-based clinicians, and institutions rely on Cleveland Clinic Laboratories to deliver comprehensive, personalized pathology services that are supported by integrated molecular and clinical laboratory testing.

 Pathology Subspecialty Consultative Services